WilliamLi0623/cs246e-notes/Notes/problem_21.md

   </details>

 Abstract classes cannot be instantiated:

 ```C++
 Student s;  // ERROR
 Student *s = new Student;   // ERROR
 ```

 Can point to instances of **concrete classes** (non-abstract classes):

 ```C++
 Student *s = new RegularStudent;
 ```

-Subclasses of abstract classes are abstract are abstract, unless they implement every pure virtual method in the superclass.
+Subclasses of abstract classes are also abstract, unless they implement every pure virtual method in the superclass.

 Abstract classes
-- used to organize concrete classes
+- Used to organize concrete classes.
-- can contain common fields/methods and default implementation (not need to be overrided).
+- Can contain common fields/methods and default implementation (not need to be overridden).
 - Can give partial implementation.

 ---